Daily Camps on March 17-21, 2025 from 9am – 4pm

 Join us for Spring Break Camps that combine the best of fun and learning!

 Campers will explore awesome projects and experiments while learning collaborative teamwork skills.
-Each day is a “sneak preview” of the upcoming Summer Camps, so you get the first look at summer fun.
+Many days are a “sneak preview” of the upcoming Summer Camps, so you get the first look at summer fun.
 Book one day at a time, or the entire week!

 Members: $70 per day or $350 for the full week